-A My Best Friend Essay is exactly what it sounds like; an essay the student writes that is focused on their closest pal’s merits (and otherwise).
+A My Best Friend Essay is precisely what it sounds like; an essay the student writes that is focused on their closest pal’s endearing attributes (and otherwise).

 However, the My Best Friend Essay is more than just a chance for students to wax lyrical about their BFFs.
 It is an authentic opportunity for students to hone their composition skills and exercise their creative flair.

-All this while talking about one of their favorite things on planet earth – not bad!
+All this while talking about one of their best mate – not bad!

 This is an essay.
 It says so right there in the title!
 Just how complex the structure of a student’s essay is will depend on essential factors such as age and ability.
 However, the 5-paragraph essay structure is a perfect framework for this type of composition.

-One of the most beautiful aspects of the 5-paragraph essay is that it is easily modified to differentiate for lower or higher ability students by simply adjusting the number of paragraphs.
-The essay will still contain the same basic elements of an introduction, a body, and a conclusion, regardless of how long it is.
+One of the most beautiful aspects of the 5-paragraph essay is that it is easily modified to differentiate between lower or higher ability students by simply adjusting the number of paragraphs.
+The essay will still contain the same essential elements of an introduction, a body, and a conclusion, regardless of how long it is.

 The 5-paragraph (or hamburger) essay is a craft in itself and much too broad a topic to go into at length.
-If you want more detail on this handy essay template, check out our complete guide here.
+Check out our complete guide here if you want more detail on this handy essay template.

 Briefly though, in essence, the 5-paragraph essay comprises three parts:

-The opening paragraph will orientate the reader to the topic of the essay, in this case, by introducing the star of the show, the best friend.
+- The Introduction: The opening paragraph will orient the reader to the topic of the essay, in this case, by introducing the show’s star, the best friend.

 My Best Friend

-While we title this composition ‘an essay’, it can also be approached from another angle, i.e., as a nonfiction story.
+While we are teaching a short essay on my best friend’, it can also be approached from another angle, i.e., as a nonfiction story.

-While the clearcut essay format may be eminently suitable for younger students, you may wish to revisit this genre with older students, this time with an emphasis on storytelling.
+While the clearcut essay format may be eminently suitable for younger students, you may wish to revisit this genre with older students, this time emphasising storytelling.

 In this creative nonfiction approach, students can merge the essay format with storytelling elements such as character, setting, central conflict, rising action, climax, falling action, and resolution.

-Constructing their best friend composition in this manner creates an opportunity for students to work on structuring a nonfiction text and, at the same time, offers them a chance to develop their creative flair.
-To check out our Complete Guide to Narrative Writing, head over here.
+Constructing their best friend composition in this manner allows students to work on structuring a nonfiction text.
+Simultaneously, it offers them a chance to develop their creative flair.

 My Best Friend in 10 Lines

-Another approach particularly well-suited to younger students is the My Best Friend in 10 lines format.
+Another approach particularly well-suited to younger students is the my best friend essay 10 lines format.

-This helps younger students to get writing by giving them a clear target to aim for that makes the planning process easy.
+This helps younger students get writing by giving them a clear target to aim for, which makes planning easy.